Is your teen using Puff bars, vapes, or JUUL’s?

 Orders can also be shipped to the homes where parent(s) are at work when the delivery comes.
 (Source: flavorshookkids.org)

 Now that you have a better understanding of how to identify if your youth is using flavored tobacco products and how they are getting it, here are examples of how tobacco companies are packaging their flavored tobacco products and vaping devices.
 These include pod style vapes that use flavored tobacco cartridges, tanks that users fill with e-liquid, disposable cigarette-like vapes, and candy flavored e-liquids used to fill vapes.
-Juul, which look like a USB drive, are the most popular.
+Juul, which look like a USB drive, have been one of the most popular.
+They are being replaced by new products, like Puff Bars.
+These new products might have new names but they are just as harmful.

 You’re not alone in this.
 There’s plenty of ways you can make a difference in the lives of your kids and in your community.
 Here are just a few ideas:

-Contact Tobacco Free Trinity to find out how to get involved in preventing teen tobacco use in Trinity County at (530) 623-2024.
+Contact Tobacco Free Trinity to find out how to get involved in preventing teen tobacco use in Trinity County at (530) 623-2024 or email@example.com.